ITV has announced a trio of special films for Black History Month.

-In Ashley Banjo: Britain in Black and White, Ashley is going on a journey into his own past and also a journey of discovery into British History.
+In Ashley Banjo: Britain in Black and White (19 October at 9PM), Ashley is going on a journey into his own past and also a journey of discovery into British History.

 This history is one that has stubbornly remained outside the canon of British history – The black civil rights movement in the UK.
 Part journey of discovery, part intimate biography, Ashley will reveal how race and racism have impacted upon his life and that of his family and friends.
 Crucially by meeting civil rights trailblazers from modern history, he will also try and understand what it means to take a stand.
 He’ll get first hand testimony of the perils, positives and optimism of ‘standing up’.
 Armed with these stories and information, these trailblazers help him navigate his newly found purpose as champion for civil rights in the UK.

-In Charlene White: Empire’s Child, Charlene embarks on a journey to uncover the roots of her connection to the British Empire, as she tries to figure out why so many black Britons, despite all their positive contributions, are still fighting to be recognised as British.
+In Charlene White: Empire’s Child (21 October, 9PM), Charlene embarks on a journey to uncover the roots of her connection to the British Empire, as she tries to figure out why so many black Britons, despite all their positive contributions, are still fighting to be recognised as British.

 Charlene’s father and uncle both served in the British armed forces, alongside many other black service men and women.
 In a revealing and emotional journey, Charlene travels across Britain and Jamaica to investigate her own heritage and the relationship between the Empire and her family.

 A moving, surprisingly funny film, this is ultimately a quest for the truth of Britain in a racially charged world.
 Can the country ever truly emerge from the shadow of empire?
 How do we get through this present tumultuous period?
 And where does the future lie for Charlene’s children and their generation as black Britons?